 In 1982, George and Marilyn Pucci purchased the Grand View, both leaving successful careers in Boston as a Boston Police Sergeant and a Real Estate Principal, respectively.
 This choice, to go into the hospitality business, was driven by their opportunity to “work at home” while spending more time with family members.
 The quality of life was good, the area offered the benefits of its natural attractions and it was the perfect mid-career change.
 Always visiting his family at the Grand View Motel on weekends throughout the 1980’s and 1990’s was son Tom Pucci and his wife Lynda.
 The same attraction to the Hospitality Business was becoming more of a priority with Tom & Lynda, rather than an idle discussion topic.
 Plans to some day buy the Grand View became more detailed over the years.
 There was no rush for George & Marilyn to retire.
 Likewise, Tom & Lynda had their own successful careers in Boston with Chubb & Son and J.P.
 Morgan-Chase.
 Tom and Lynda did eventually take over ownership until 2016.

 In 2017, a change in ownership took place.
 The current owners of “Grand View Scenic Resort” have years of experience in the Lakes Region and have begun the process of renewal that started with the complete renovation and upgrading of the Motel and Suites in May of 2017.
 Then in Winter/Spring 2018, four of the cottages were completely renovated and one was built new.
 The goal is to complete them all in the next few seasons.
-What remains unchanged over the years: The “Grand View Scenic Resort” still has “The Finest View in New Hampshire” and we are still located on Daniel Webster Highway!
+What remains unchanged over the years: The “Grand View Scenic Resort” still has “The Finest View in New Hampshire”, we are still located on Daniel Webster Highway, and you will enjoy a memorable and relaxing vacation!